AatishKamble/biztask-website/README.md

 ⚠️ **Note on Email OTP**
 Email OTP functionality works correctly in local development.
 On production, email delivery may be delayed or blocked due to **SMTP limitations on free hosting (Render)**.
+However, for **service completion OTP**, customers can navigate to **Service Booking History**, locate the specific service, and view the OTP there.
 This is a deployment constraint, and the feature logic is fully implemented and ready for production-grade email services (SES / Resend / SendGrid).

 </div>